 I’d like to use the opportunity to thank all the young participants of both “Better Than Us” and all the colleagues from around the world who were there with their advice and support.
 A special thanks goes to the Theatre Union of Russia for the scholarship they’ve awarded this project.

 Do online theatre festivals have a future—honestly, I don’t know.
 Theatre is something to be experienced live.
 What was really valuable was the discussion.
 The way young people progressed in expressing their opinions about theatre proved it to be a good educational tool.
 Theatres appreciated the opportunity to get feedback from the international young audience too.
 So, it feels like it was worth doing.
 The theatre professionals were appreciating hearing the reactions from a new generation of promising TYA professionals.

 Since then there have been other wonderful online international theatre festivals for young audience.
-My personal favorite was “Segni in Onda” by Segni d’Infanzia, Italy with a varied high quality program.
+My personal favorite was “Segni in Onda” by Segni d’Infanzia, Italy with a varied high-quality program.

 Of course, our online enterprises can never replace happy real live theatre festivals.
-But they can definitely help international theatre community and our audience to survive the difficult times and to remember that we are still there for each other.
+But they can definitely help the international theatre community and our audience to survive the difficult times and to remember that we are still there for each other.